Do you ever wish you had more hours in your day? That you are NEVER going to get through your to-do list?

 We all have the same 24 hours in a day and we get to chose what we do during that time.

-Yet I encourage you, excluding those times of crisis, to really consider what you want to fill your hours and days with.
+Yet I encourage you even in challenging seasons to be mindful of what you fill your hours and days with.

 Maybe… less social media, more fun??

-What relationships and activities are your top priorities in your life at this time?
+What relationships and activities are priorities in your life at this time?

 2. Completing Your To Do List Doesn’t Make You A Productivity Guru